shiningrain/AUTOTRAINER/Rebuttal/README.md

 The methodology of benchmark in our experiments mainly contains 3 steps:

 1. We start **two parallel trainings** for each model and make sure they have been trained with the same optimization, same training configuration and same environment.
 The only difference is that one is training with AutoTrainer and the other one is not.
 2. Then we compare and analyze two training results.
-The training results with AutoTrainer will contain detection results, repair results(if models do contain problems) and other training logs(e.g.accuracy, training time, memory).
+The training results with AutoTrainer will contain detection results, repair results(if models do contain problems) and other training logs(e.g.accuracy, training time, memory usage).
 And the training results without Autotrainer will only contain training logs.
-In this process, due to the parallel training results, we can easily calculate the amount of FP and FN models.
-FP models should be the buggy models with good performance in the training without AutoTrainer.
-And the FN models should be normal models with terrible performance without AutoTrainer.
 3. Finally, we calculate the accuracy improvement for each repaired model by the repair log.
 For the models which are failed to repair, we can also analyze the failure log to understand the details of the repair process.
 Based on the above, we can record the effectiveness and efficiency of AutoTrainer and obtain the data in Table II in paper.

 ### Explanation for Paper Details

 **Training Cost:**
 AutoTrainer can save the training resource by automatic detection and repair problems which the users should reproduce and debug manually in the past.
 It means that with AutoTrainer, users don't need to solve the problem after training but repair the model timely in training procedure.
-But the saved cost of this process is hard to quantify.
-In Evaluation Part.C, we analyze the overhead of AutoTrainer to show the efficiency of AutoTrainer, which only has 1.19 extra runtime overhead and no noticeable memory overhead.
+Thus, overall savings should be larger than reported.

 **Symptoms Definitions:**
 These definitions in our work are summarized from the previous works which have been widely accepted.
 The citation(e.g. [[72]],[[90]]) have been shown in Table I of the paper.